Evelyn MacGuire: Casting

 On 25 August 2013, it was announced that Philippa Northeast had joined the cast of Home and Away, alongside Jake Speer.
 Northeast was cast as Evelyn MacGuire, one of three new characters introduced to the show as relations of Zac MacGuire (Charlie Clausen).
 On the way to her audition for the role, Northeast found a dollar coin on the steps to the casting agent, which she took to be a sign of luck.
 She was surprised to learn that she had won the role and had to ask her agent if she joking.
-Northeast relocated from her home town of Melbourne to Sydney, where Home and Away is shot.
-She commented, "It was so excited to have landed the opportunity.
+Northeast relocated from her hometown of Melbourne to Sydney, where Home and Away is shot.
+She commented, "It was so exciting to have landed the opportunity.
 It opened so many new doors for me, not only in a career sense, but also because I relocated my life and moved to a new city."
 During a callback, Northeast was paired with various actors to find Evelyn's twin brother Oscar.
-She and Speer were the first pairing and producers kept coming back to them as they realised that they had the right chemistry.
+She and Speer were the first pairing, and producers kept coming back to them as they realised that they had the right chemistry.
 Northeast made her first appearance as Evelyn on 3 September 2013.